doehm/survivoR/README.md

 A nested tidy data frame of immunity challenge results.
 Each row is a tribal council.
 There may be multiple people or tribes that win immunity which can be determined by expanding the data set.
+There may be duplicates for the rare event when there are multiple eliminations after a single immunity challenged.

 ``` r
 immunity %>%